+2. Essential oils for hair may increase the number of hair follicles.
+Hair grows out of little pockets in the skin, called follicles.
 In a 2014 study, researchers investigated the effect of peppermint oil on hair growth in mice, using one of four topical applications, saline, jojoba oil, 3 percent Minoxidil and 3 percent peppermint oil.

 Of the 4 experimental groups, the peppermint oil group showed the most prominent hair growth effects, with a significant increase in dermal thickness, follicle number and follicle depth (3).

 It is believed that the menthol in peppermint essential oil is a vasodilator, which improves blood flow.
 Increasing circulation with a vasodilator like peppermint could potentially improve hair growth and prevent some hair loss.